babylonhealth/ios-playbook/Style-guide/README.md

 ## Multi-line String Literals

 When building a long string literal, you're encouraged to use the multi-line string literal syntax.
 Open the literal on the same line as the assignment but do not include text on that line.
-Indent the text block one additional level.
+Indent the text block one additional level and keep the trailing triple quotes indented to match the `let` keyword.

 **Preferred**: